OGreeni/ogreeni-blog/posts/async-await-in-js.md

 # What is async-await?

-Asynchronous functions (or ‘async’ for short) grew in popularity since they enable us to work with asynchronous operations ([promises](promises-in-js)) in a way that closely resembles synchronous JavaScript.
+Asynchronous functions (or ‘async’ for short) grew in popularity since they enable us to work with asynchronous operations (traditionally handled with [promises](promises-in-js)) in a way that closely resembles synchronous JavaScript.

 Consider the following example of an asynchronous HTTP request using promises: